Naveen123467/Customer-Church-Project/README.md

 # Customer-Church-Project
-Analyze customer churn behavior using Python and Power BI.
-This project includes data cleaning, exploratory analysis, and building interactive dashboards to identify key churn drivers and support customer retention strategies.
+Analyze church customer data using Python, focusing on data cleaning, exploratory analysis, and visualization to understand donation trends, attendance, and member engagement.

 ## Project Overview
 This project focuses on analyzing church data to understand **donation trends, attendance, and member engagement**.